Dictionary learning under global sparsity constraint: Experimental results

-It can easily be observed from the upper panels of Figs. \ref{f2} and \ref{f3} that the RE values obtained by the proposed method tend to decrease monotonically throughout the iterative process.
-Besides, after around $10$ iterations, the GDL algorithm attains the smallest (5 out of 6 depicted cases) or the second smallest RE values among the five methods.
-In the final output, the GDL algorithm also achieves the smallest (7 out of 11 experiments in the first series and 8 out of 11 experiments in the second series) or the second smallest RE values in all of the experiments, as clearly shown in Fig. \ref{f4}(a) and Fig. \ref{f5}(a).
-On the average, the proposed algorithm outperforms the other four methods in both series of experiments, as shown in Fig. \ref{f4}(b) and Fig. \ref{f5}(b).
+It can be easily observed from the upper panels of Figures \ref{f2} and \ref{f3} that the RE values obtained by the proposed method tend to decrease monotonically throughout the iterative process.
+Besides, after around $20$ iterations, the GDL method attains the smallest or the second smallest RE values among the six methods.
+In the final output, the GDL method also achieves the comparatively small RE values in all of the experiments, as shown in Figure \ref{f4}(a) and Figure \ref{f5}(a).
+On the average, the proposed algorithm outperforms the other five methods in both series of experiments, as shown in \ref{f4}(b) and Figure \ref{f5}(b).
 This demonstrates the excellent capability of the proposed algorithm in reconstructing the input signals.

-Furthermore, from the lower panels of Figs. \ref{f2} and \ref{f3}, it can be observed that the DR curves of the proposed method tend to increase monotonically in all experiments, and the method obtains the largest (4 out of 6 depicted cases) or the second largest values among the five methods after $10$ iterations.
-Moreover, by observing Fig. \ref{f4}(c) and Fig. \ref{f5}(c), the proposed algorithm apparently yields the most stable DR values among the five methods, and successfully detects more than 90\% atoms of the original dictionary in each of the experiments.
-In specific, the algorithm attains the largest (6 out of 11 experiments in the first series and 9 out of 11 experiments in the second series) or second largest DR values in all experiments, and achieves the largest average DR values in both experimental series, as shown in Fig. \ref{f4}(d) and Fig. \ref{f5}(d).
+Furthermore, from the lower panels of Figures \ref{f2} and \ref{f3}, it can be observed that the DR curves of the proposed method tend to increase monotonically in all experiments, and the method obtains the largest or the second largest values among the six methods after $60$ iterations.
+Moreover, by observing Figure \ref{f4}(c) and Figure \ref{f5}(c), the proposed algorithm apparently yields the most stable DR values among the six methods, especially the second series of experiments, where the input signals are with heterogeneous sparsity structures.
+The proposed method successfully detects more than 85\% atoms of the original dictionary in each of the experiments, and achieves the second largest average DR value in the first experimental series (only unsubstantially smaller than the Efficient method), and the largest in the second, as shown in Figure \ref{f4}(d) and Figure \ref{f5}(d), respectively.
 This substantiates the good capability of the GDL algorithm in recovering the original dictionary.

 In the next section, we further verify the effectiveness of the proposed method on image reconstruction from data with more complex intrinsic structures and more complicated nonhomogeneous noises.